A Network Formation Model Based on Subgraphs: A Model of Network Formation via Subgraphs

-The probability that various subgraphs form is described by a vector of parameters, denoted $\beta\in \mathcal{B}$, where $\mathcal{B}$ is (unless otherwise noted) a compact subset of some finite dimensional Euclidean space.\footnote{We treat vectors as row or column vectors as is convenient in what follows.} For instance, $\beta=(\beta_{L},\beta_{T})\in \mathcal{B}\subset [0,1]^2$ in a links and triangles example.
-In some applications, the parameters have the same dimension as the number of types of subgraphs, although this is not necessary.
-For example, the vector $\beta$ may include preference parameters of agents who choose to form subgraphs based on their own and neighbors characteristics and the shape of the subgraph and some preference parameters (e.g., how much agents like interacting with other agents who have similar characteristics) may influence the formation of more than one type of subgraph.
+The probability that various subgraphs form is described by a vector of parameters, denoted $\beta =(\beta_1, \ldots\beta_\ell, \ldots, \beta_k)\in \mathcal{B}^k$, where $\mathcal{B}$ is (unless otherwise noted) a compact subset of $[0,1)^k$.\footnote{We treat vectors as row or columns as is convenient in what follows.} For instance, $\beta=(\beta_{L},\beta_{T})\in \mathcal{B}\subset [0,1)^2$ in a links and triangles example.\footnote{In some examples below, we expand this demonstrating how $\beta$ can have entries that are monotone functions of preference parameters (or equilibrium behavior), which allows us to study certain economic questions.
+Estimating $\beta$ allows us to either recover the parameters or behavior of interest in some cases or conduct loose hypothesis testing using our estimates of $\beta$.}